Volunteer with us!

-Docent - Lead tours of Edwards Place to visitors during three-hour shifts.
+Interpreter - Lead tours of Edwards Place to visitors during three-hour shifts.
 Training required.

-Special Event Docent - Portray an Edwards family member or other historical figure in period dress at special events.
+Special Event Interpreter - Portray an Edwards family member or other historical figure in period dress at special events.
 Shifts are on an as-needed basis.
 Training required.
 Historic clothing may be provided if available.

 Special Event Volunteer - Help take tickets and greet visitors, act as a server, or work in the kitchen at Edwards Place special events, such as plays, murder mysteries, tastings, or open houses.
 As-needed basis.
 Brief training.